 Consider Amazon.
 This company set the new consumer expectation for e-commerce and disrupted the sales of companies like Barnes & Noble and many more.
 How?
 First of all, the store is always open and accessible from your living room couch.
 Second, Prime delivers all packages with 2-day shipping.
 Do Amazon’s users care more about drone delivery (a feature), or 2-day shipping (reliability)?

 While drone delivery is a neat novelty, the commodity of fast shipping is Amazon’s bread and butter.
 Users want their order, on-time, no matter what it takes to get there.
 How else can parents count on Santa coming on Christmas Eve?

 While it’s tough to pinpoint the exact moment an industry converts from novelty to utility, we can look at three early indicators according to Harvard Business School.

 Thanks to companies like Amazon, Google, Facebook, Netflix, etc., software delivery is transitioning from a novelty to a utility, from something we like to something we need every day.
-People now expect every website or service to be as responsive and available as these tech giants.
-As your software or web service begins to lose its novelty, what your users will look for is reliability over features.
+People expect every service to be as responsive and available as these tech giants.
+As your service loses its novelty, your users will look for reliability over features.